Co-hosted by Black Mountain College Museum + Arts Center and UNC Asheville

 Thursday, October 14

-4:00 PM – “Original Zen: Its Art Then and Now,” David Hinton (UNCA) – The arts were considered forms of Ch’an (Zen) Buddhist practice in ancient China, and mountain landscape played an important part in that practice.
+4:00 PM – “Original Zen: Its Art Then and Now,” David Hinton (UNCA + Zoom) – The arts were considered forms of Ch’an (Zen) Buddhist practice in ancient China, and mountain landscape played an important part in that practice.
 Hinton will outline Ch’an insight.
 Then, starting from that understanding, he will discuss how Ch’an shaped the arts in ancient China, and how it migrated to America in the twentieth century, where it shaped poetry and visual-art in fundamental ways, a process in which John Cage and Black Mountain played a major role.

 7:30 PM – Film Screening + Talk: “Testify, Beyond Place,” Marie Cochran (BMCM+AC | Free + open to the public) – “Testify, Beyond Place” pays homage to the Mount Zion African Methodist Episcopal Zion Church as well as its relationship to Western Carolina University, Cullowhee, NC.
 The year the film was produced in 2021, marked the 85th anniversary of the church demolition and gravesite removal to make way for the expansion of the campus.
 A marker at Robertson Residence Hall designates the original site of the church structure and approximately 100 graves.
 Testify bears witness to this event and provides a context for dialogue about a shared history and honors the resilience of the congregation.
 Producer/Director – Marie T. Cochran; Cinematography, Sound Design and Original Music – Kevin Slamon; Editing – Kevin Slamon and Marie T. Cochran